 Gay bars were furtive places, often owned and operated by the mob, and the police raided at will.
 Outing could destroy lives, careers, families.
 Cruising for sex was dangerous—one might pick up “rough trade” and be beaten or worse, or respond to an attractive police decoy in a “tea room” or public john and be arrested, your name dragged through the newspapers.

 Aquatic Park in Berkeley is a long-time cruising spot.
 In 1968, not long before I moved the Bay Area, 33 year old Frank Bartley was shot to death there by an undercover cop who blamed Bartley for his own death, for “resisting arrest” and “reaching for his groin.”
 As recently as 2014, the body of a 51 year old man was discovered at the park, the police said his death was “suspicious.”
 The more things change….

-In Gore Vidal’s notorious break-though novel, City and the Pillar, the protagonist, Jim, kills his former lover, Bob, who disavows his past and their affair.
+In Gore Vidal’s notorious break-through novel, City and the Pillar, the protagonist, Jim, kills his former lover, Bob, who disavows his past and their affair.
 (Vidal later softened the ending, Jim “just” rapes Bob.)
 “Daring” movies like The Servant from 1963 were ominous warnings, with perverse and twisted homosexual themes.
 Ruin was to be expected.

 The closet was toxic, suicide and murder not uncommon, but life in the open wasn’t yet really possible either.
 Except in tolerant, knowing circles.
 Surely Wonner and Brown’s relationship was known to other artists, nor did the artist Jess and poet Robert Duncan hide their artistic and personal relationships—they were hiding in plain sight.
 In 1953, Park exhibited at the pop-up King Ubu Gallery, run by Jess and Duncan.